 In standard integrated circuits, information that is coded as ones and zeros is implemented by voltages on wires being high or low.
 The circuits consume energy during transitions between these voltages.
 Binary numbers have a voltage per bit so there are a lot of transitions each time a number changes.
-In “race logic” information is not encoded in these bits but rather in the time at which a voltage changes from high to low.
-This approach is lower precision than the usual binary representation of the information but can operate faster, at much lower energy, and with smaller area on the integrated circuit.
+In “race logic” information is not encoded in these bits but rather in the time at which a voltage changes from low to high.
+This allows more than one bit of information to be encoded on a single wire.
+Such an approach has lower precision than the usual binary representation of the information but can operate faster, at much lower energy, and with smaller area on the integrated circuit.

-In race logic, information is encoded in wave fronts.
-A wave front is the set of transitions in a series of wires.
-The arrival times of the transitions can be compared using simple logic gates like OR-gates or AND-gates to determine which transition arrives first or last.
-As the wave front propagates through the circuit, different parts of the wave front move faster or slower depending on the information being processed.
-The final answer is determined by which signal wins the race, i.e. arrives first.
+Race logic information consists of wavefronts.
+A wavefront is the set of transitions in a series of wires.
+The relative arrival times of the transitions can be incremented or decremented with delay elements.
+Simple logic gates like OR-gates or AND-gates determine which transition arrives first or last.
+As the wavefront propagates through the circuit, different parts move faster or slower depending on the information being processed.
+The final answer is determined by which signal wins the race, i.e., arrives first.

-Making race logic useful for solving an even broader class of problems requires a way to store wave fronts, that is, a temporal memory.
+Making race logic useful for solving an even broader class of problems requires a way to store wavefronts, that is, a temporal memory.
 Creating such a memory requires transposing the time encoded information into a static, non-volatile encoding.
-We are pursuing two options.
-One approach involves the same memristors that we are exploring for programable delay elements.
-This approach involves using time differences in voltages to create corresponding changes in the resistance of the memristors.
+To achieve this we are pursuing two options.
+One approach involves the same memristors that we are exploring for programmable delay elements.
+As shown in figure 3, this approach involves using time differences in voltages to create corresponding changes in the resistance of the memristors.
 In another approach, we are using the time differences in the voltages to move a magnetic structure in a magnetic wire.
 Each nanodevice has its own properties such as linearity, noise, area, efficiency and speed that need to be understood before they can be incorporated into temporal memory architectures.